Aramideh/What3Words/README.md

 This modules uses the Magik-Java Interoperability, a supported mechanism to call code written in Java™ from GE Smallworld.
 This provides an efficient way of exposing Java to Magik, allowing access to existing Java code and third-party libraries written in Java.

-Project is defined in two parts, one, java module part which is used to impelement the what3words class and the magik part which the plugin is implemented.
+Project could be separated in two parts, java module part which is used to impelement the what3words class and the magik part which the plugin is implemented.
 Java class is available at (https://github.com/Aramideh/What3Words/blob/main/Module/Java/Java%20Project/src/com/aramideh/sadeq/what3words/sw_what3words.java)